AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 procedure, cleverly named :ada:`Interrupt_Handler`, handles the interrupts, one of which indicates that the transfer has completed.
 Device errors also generate interrupts so the handler detects them and acts accordingly.
-Eventually the handler sets the barrier to True and the task can get the status via the entry parameter.
+Eventually, the handler sets the barrier to True and the task can get the status via the entry parameter.

 .. code-block:: ada